AP FACT CHECK: Claims from the 1st Democratic debate

 A look at some of their statements and how they compare with the facts:

+Since 2009, international summits and the Paris climate agreement list the overarching goal as limiting climate change to no more than 2 degrees Celsius (3.6 degrees Fahrenheit) from pre-industrial times.
+That's somewhere between 1850 and 1880, depending on who is calculating.

+There's a big difference because since pre-industrial times, Earth has already warmed 1 degree Celsius (1.8 degrees Fahrenheit).
+So the world community is talking about 1 degree Celsius from now and O'Rourke is talking about twice that.

-JULIAN CASTRO, former federal housing secretary: "I would do something starting with something we should have done a long time ago, which was to pass the Equal Rights Amendment.
-And also pursue legislation so women are paid equal pay for equal work in this country.
-It's past time we do that."
+JULIAN CASTRO, former federal housing secretary: "I would do several things, starting with something we should have done a long time ago, which is to pass the Equal Rights Amendment, finally, in this country.
+And, also, pursue legislation so that women are paid equal pay for equal work in this country."

 THE FACTS: It would be past time if it hadn't already happened.
 It has been illegal to pay men more than women for the same work, or vice versa, since the passage of the Equal Pay Act in 1963.
 Disparities, however, persist despite the law.